 Interested in teaching highly motivated and diverse group of students?

 Through the Division of Pre-College and Summer Undergraduate Programs, Brown University offers a number of programs designed for pre-college students, as well as Brown and visiting undergraduates.
-Our instructors are predominantly Brown faculty, visiting instructors, graduate students, post-docs, and members of our greater academic community.
+Instructors are predominantly Brown faculty, visiting instructors, graduate students, post-docs, and members of Brown’s greater academic community.

-Teaching in our programs can provide invaluable professional development opportunities, whether one is just beginning a career or is a well-established educator.
-Teaching with us provides an opportunity to design one’s own course, experiment in new curricular or pedagogical methods, practice the craft of teaching in a highly supportive environment, and enhance one’s professional development through workshops focused on best practices and effective teaching strategies.
+Teaching in the Pre-College Programs can provide invaluable professional development opportunities, whether one is just beginning a career or is a well-established educator.
+It also provides instructors an opportunity to design one’s own course, experiment in new curricular or pedagogical methods, practice the craft of teaching in a highly supportive environment, and enhance one’s professional development through workshops focused on best practices and effective teaching strategies.
 And of course, experience the energizing joy of teaching bright and engaged high school students who are embracing the challenges of college-level learning.

 Pre-College non-credit courses and programs – On-campus and Online: All Brown faculty, graduate students, post-docs, staff with appropriate credentials and experience, and Tougaloo College faculty are eligible.
 Non-Brown affiliated educators may likewise propose to teach with us, though preference is given to those currently affiliated with the University.

-Summer@Brown for English Language Learners offers courses similar to the above, in two-week long sessions, taught by instructors proficient in teaching non-native speakers of English.
-Instructors teaching these courses should be familiar with the linguistic challenges their students face, and develop their syllabi to include substantial opportunities for students to exercise their listening, public speaking, reading and academic writing skills.
+Summer@Brown for English Language Learners offers courses similar to the above, taught by instructors proficient in teaching non-native speakers of English.
+Instructors teaching these courses are familiar with the linguistic challenges their students face, and develop their syllabi to include substantial opportunities for students to exercise their listening, public speaking, reading and academic writing skills.